CSHaitao/CSHaitao.github.io/_pages/about.md

 - 🤖 **LLM Agent Systems**
   Investigating the use of LLMs as intelligent agents in legal scenarios, addressing tasks such as legal document drafting, case retrieval, and statute matching to advance legal automation.

-**LLMs-as-Judges**

-Exploring the potential and applications of LLMs as intelligent evaluators.
+**LLMs-as-Judges:** Exploring the potential and applications of LLMs as intelligent evaluators.
 Key areas include:
 - 🎯 **Performance Evaluation**
   Researching how LLMs can assess model capabilities (e.g., generation quality, reasoning ability) and building unified evaluation frameworks.
 - 🚀 **Model Evolution**